 In addition to these cranes, within the heritage site of El Carpio, you can find other monuments that will amaze you.
-Among them, we can highlight the Church of Our Lady of the Assumption, its municipal theatre, whose basement belongs to the old castle grounds, the Plaza del Triunfo or the Ducal Palace, from the second part of the 17th century.
+We can highlight the Church of Our Lady of the Assumption, its municipal theatre, whose basement belongs to the old castle grounds, the Plaza del Triunfo or the Ducal Palace, from the second part of the 17th century.

-There is no doubt that the greatest tourist interest in Almodóvar del Río resides in its castle.
-A good fault for this is that it has been the filming location of Game of Thrones.
+Undoubtedly, the most significant tourist interest in Almodóvar del Río resides in its castle.
+An exemplary fault for this is that it has been the filming location of Game of Thrones.
 As we saw in this post, it is completely rebuilt and is a perfect place to visit with children.
 On the other hand, in Almodóvar del Río you can visit its old town, as well as the Parish Church of the Immaculate Conception and the Hermitage of Nuestra Señora del Rosario and San Sebastián.

 Another of the most charming towns in Córdoba is La Carlota.
-A placid town located a few kilometres from the Cordovan capital whose buildings are quite recent, but still exceptional.
-This is because it was a colonization town in the mid-18th century, under the reign of Carlos III, in the depopulated areas of the Guadalquivir Valley and in Sierra Morena.
+A quiet town located a few kilometers from the Cordovan capital whose buildings are pretty recent but still exceptional.
+This is because it was a colonization town in the mid-18th century, under the reign of Carlos III, in the depopulated areas of the Guadalquivir Valley and Sierra Morena.
 You will notice this by the squared structure of its streets.

-Surely for all those who have read key works in the history of Spanish literature, this beautiful Cordovan town rings a bell.
+Indeed for all those who have read critical works in the history of Spanish literature, this beautiful Cordovan town rings a bell.
 Indeed!
-It is the same town that is the protagonist of Fuenteovejuna, the play that Lope de Vega wrote and that shows the rebellion of the people, based on historical events.
-But not only for that reason is it an interesting town, but it is also a town with authentic charm.
+It is the same town that is the protagonist of Fuenteovejuna, the play that Lope de Vega wrote, and that shows the people’s rebellion based on historical events.
+But not only for that reason is it an exciting town, but it is also a town with authentic charm.

 We invite you to stroll quietly through its square.
 Yes, the one wherein the work -and in reality- the Commander is executed, to continue walking through its streets and visit the Church of Our Lady of the Castle, as well as to see different stately homes, where the Casa Cardona stands out, a palace Modernist of great interest.

 As you can imagine, Espejo Castle is the main point of interest in the town.
-Built-in the 13th century, although the current façade that we see is after the 15th century.
-The Ducal Castle stands out for its strong walls and the Tower of Homage.
+Built in the 13th century, the current façade that we see is after the 15th century.
+The Ducal Castle stands out for its solid walls and the Tower of Homage.
 In the same way, you can also visit the Church of San Miguel or the Church of Santa Teresa.
 If you want to know more about the traditions of Espejo, you can visit the Museum of Goldsmithing or the Ethnological Museum of the town Best Place In Córdoba.

 Another of the most impressive towns in the Sierra Subbética is Carcabuey.
-This beautiful town sits between narrow valleys and steep slopes, moulding itself in a suggestive way to the environment determined by olive groves or the white colour of the limestone.
-A charming town with a lot to show tourists Best Place In Córdoba.
+This beautiful town sits between narrow valleys and steep slopes, molding itself in a suggestive way to the environment determined by olive groves or the white color of the limestone—a charming town with a lot to show tourists the Best Place In Córdoba.

-A little separated from the population centre.
-On a hill, you can visit its castle, from the end of the 9th century and rebuilt from the 14th century.
-When it is finally reconquered.
-It will surprise you, surely, by its mimicry with the rock of the hill on which it sits.
+A little separated from the population center.
+On a hill, you can visit its castle from the end of the 9th century and rebuilt in the 14th century when it was finally reconquered.
+Indeed, it will surprise you by its mimicry with the rock of the hill on which it sits.
 We also recommend visiting its hermitage.
 Other places of interest for the visitor in Carcabuey are the Church of the Assumption, from the 14th century; the church of San Marcos or the Ermita de Santa Ana Best Place In Córdoba.

 There are different towns in Córdoba that have maintained the typical structure of Arab architecture.
-The fact that is characterized by winding, steep and narrow streets.
-As well as a colourful and attractive style of architecture and even houses.
-That seem to be hanging from the ravine.
+Winding, steep and narrow streets characterize the fact.
+As well as a colorful and attractive style of architecture and even houses.
+That seems to be hanging from the ravine.
 This is what happens with Hornachuelos.
-A town also highly appreciated by nature lovers.
-As it is located next to the natural park of the same name Best Place In Córdoba.
+A town also highly appreciated by nature-lovers.
+It is located next to the natural park of the same name, Best Place In Córdoba.

 Among the different places of interest in Hornachuelos.
-We can find its old town, with its walled enclosure and its castle.
-From the 8th-9th centuries, and the Plaza de Armas.
-Here you can also visit the Finca Moratalla and its fascinating gardens.
+We can find its old town, walled enclosure, the castle from the 8th-9th centuries, and the Plaza de Armas.
+Here you can also visit the Finca Moratalla and its charming gardens.
 As well as the Mudejar church of Santa María de las Flores Best Place In Córdoba.

-As you have seen, in Córdoba there are a large number of towns to visit.
+As you have seen, in Córdoba there are many towns to visit.
 Have you met them?
 Do you also love them?
 Let us know!